-How to Avoid the Dangers of Road Rage
+How to Avoid the Dangers of Road Rage in Texas

 The best way to avoid experiencing reckless driving in Texas is to de-escalate any signs of road rage in others.
 If you feel an aggressive driver has turned their attention to you, try not to antagonize them further.
 Your priority should be your safety and the safety of any others in your vehicle.
 Instead of exchanging insults or threats, even if you’re angry that they tailgated you or are making rude gestures, stay calm and move out of their way.

 If the aggressive driver becomes confrontational or threatens you, wind up your windows, lock your doors, and call 911.
-If you can, make a note of the license plate and note the details of the vehicle and the driver.
+If you can, make a note of their license plate and note the details of the vehicle and the driver.

 - A fine of up to $200